Smoked Ham Hocks

 3. Smoking The Ham Hocks

-After 3 hours have passed, we continue cooking the ham hocks but spray them with an apple juice & water based spritz every 45 minutes until a decent bark has formed and the internal temperature of the pork is at least 165°f/74°c.
+After 3 hours have passed, continue cooking the ham hocks but spray them with an apple juice & water based spritz every 45 minutes until a decent bark has formed and the internal temperature of the pork is at least 165°f/74°c.
 The first stage of the cooking will take around 5-6 hours, including the first 3 hours.

 4. Wrapping